andrasq/consistent-hash-js/Readme.md

 Changelog
 ---------

+- 1.2.0 - new orderNodes option, new methods getNodes, getPoints
 - 1.1.2 - clear _needKeyMap once computed, new undocumented getNodes, getPoints
 - 1.1.1 - do not access unset _keyMap
 - 1.1.0 - `options.distribution`, fix multi-node get() that wraps around 0